Hakiue/Stellar-Marketplace-AI/README.md

 ---

  Project Description

-**Stellar Marketplace AI** is a decentralized web marketplace that lets users connect their Stellar wallets (Freighter or xBull), browse products, and purchase them securely using **XLM on the Stellar Testnet**.
+Stellar Marketplace AI is a decentralized web marketplace that lets users connect their Stellar wallets (Freighter or xBull), browse products, post their own listings, and purchase securely using XLM on the Stellar Testnet.

+Beyond just product sales, this platform expands into a service and automation economy — empowering creators, developers, and AI enthusiasts to share, sell, and collaborate through Web3.

-The app also includes:
+The app includes:

-- An **AI-powered assistant (“Stella”)** that answers user questions.
-- Integration with an **n8n workflow** for dynamic FAQ lookup and AI chat.
-- Automatic transaction handling and product management directly on the blockchain.
+An AI-powered assistant (“Stella”) that helps users with marketplace navigation, wallet setup, and product creation.

+A Seller Page where users can list physical or digital products, showcase their skills, and use the built-in AI description generator to automatically create polished listings.

+A Workflow Exchange Page where users can post n8n workflows they’re looking for, offer automation jobs, or request custom AI agents trained for specific tasks.

+Full on-chain payment processing using the Stellar blockchain, ensuring fast, transparent, and low-cost transactions.

-This project demonstrates how AI + blockchain can merge to create **smarter, self-service decentralized commerce** experiences.
+This project shows how AI, automation, and blockchain can merge to create a smart decentralized work and commerce ecosystem.

 ---

 Features

-✅ Connect your Stellar wallet (Freighter or xBull)
-✅ Browse and buy products on Stellar Testnet
-✅ Process real on-chain XLM payments
-✅ AI-powered assistant (Stella) using n8n + Gemini/OpenAI
-✅ FAQ responses stored and managed via Google Sheets
-✅ Logs every chat and transaction automatically
-✅ Expandable product system (add descriptions via AI)
+✅ Connect and authenticate with Stellar wallets (Freighter or xBull) ✅ Browse and purchase products using Stellar Testnet payments ✅ Create listings for items, digital assets, or skills ✅ AI description generator for product and skill listings ✅ AI assistant (Stella) powered by n8n + Gemini/OpenAI ✅ Workflow marketplace — find or offer n8n automations and AI agents ✅ Logs all user and AI interactions to Google Sheets for transparency ✅ End-to-end blockchain transaction history

 ---